SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/best-practices-search.md

 ## Filter your data before aggregation

-When filtering data, make the result set you are working with as small as possible before conducting [aggregate](../../Search-Query-Language/aaGroup.md "Group") operations like sum, min, max, and average.
-As stated in [Rule 1](./Best-Practices%3A-Search-Rules-to-Live-By.md "Best Practices: 7 Search Rules to Live By"), keywords and metadata in your search scope are the priority.
-If you must use a `where` clause, refer to [Rule 3](./Best-Practices%3A-Search-Rules-to-Live-By.md "Best Practices: 7 Search Rules to Live By").
+When filtering data, make the result set you are working with as small as possible before conducting [aggregate] (../../Search-Query-Language/aaGroup.md "Group") operations like sum, min, max, and average.
+According to [Be specific with search scope](#be-specific-with-search-scope), keywords and metadata in your search scope are the priority.
+If you must use a `where` clause, refer to [Use fields extracted by FERs and avoid the where operator](#use-fields-extracted-by-fers-and-avoid-the-where-operator).

 **Best approach:**